ICAS Council – composition and current members

-Jason Harvie is a mathematics graduate from the University of St Andrews, Jason qualified as a CA in 2012 having trained with energy investment bank Simmons & Company.
-After building up experience across a broad range of M&A transactions, Jason subsequently moved into a generalist investment role with then Aberdeen Asset Management (now abrdn) focused specifically on direct private equity co-investments.
+After having studied mathematics at the University of St Andrews, Jason qualified as a CA in 2012 with energy investment bank Simmons & Company.
+After building up experience across a broad range of corporate transactions, he subsequently joined the then Aberdeen Asset Management (now abrdn) focused specifically on direct private equity co-investments.

-Jason is also Chair of the London Area Network.
+Jason is currently Chair of the ICAS London Area Network.

 Michael Kay CA